Terms & Conditions

 (e) the Client must not sublease, sub-host or give away control of any portion of their internet hosting space and/or resources (including, but not limited to, e-mail accounts, space, bandwith, ftp accounts, etc.) unless otherwise given permission in writing by Cyanweb, as in the case of authorised reseller hosting accounts.
 Cyanweb reserves the right to:

 (i) request contact details of the Client’s current website developer/webmaster in relation to the Client’s hosting account; and

 (ii) know who is accessing, and maintaining files on, Cyanweb’s servers.

-(f) file hosting and file storage services of any type is prohibited on all shared hosting accounts managed by Cyanweb, unless Cyanweb has given their express written permission.
+(f) file hosting, file storage or cloud services of any type are prohibited on all shared hosting accounts managed by Cyanweb, unless Cyanweb has given their express written permission.
 The Client must not use the shared hosting account as a dedicated download or file repository for use by external websites unless arranged otherwise with Cyanweb.
-Cyanweb’s shared hosting Services are strictly offered for websites hosted on Cyanweb’s servers only; this does not mean that the Client cannot have downloads on their website, this provision means that the Client cannot operate a website that specialises in downloads, and the Client may not use their shared hosting account as a storage repository for MP3s, games, videos, audio, music or other files not directly related to the Client’s website.
+Cyanweb’s shared hosting Services are strictly offered for websites hosted on Cyanweb’s servers only; this does not mean that the Client cannot have downloads on their website, this provision means that the Client cannot operate a website that specialises in downloads, and the Client may not use their shared hosting account as a storage repository for MP3s, games, videos, audio, music, excessive site backup archives or other files not directly related to the Client’s website.